architen100/MealGenerator/DEVELOPMENT.md

         - Decided to use a dropdown menu instead
     - Had trouble with my new dropdown menu for each day because I wrote my SetVisibility conditions wrong
         - Fixed by changing the conditions in my if statements

+## Week 4:
+- Had trouble set my position for my drop down menus because it keeps moving
+    - Fixed problem by set position of the drop down menus again when I create a new object of it